Rodrigo12/Follow-My-Steps/README.md

 The Web Application is focused on displaying the user's data through the use of visualization techniques that can be inserted, edited or deleted, by each user, on the interface.
 Initially the system support around 7 types of file formats, which include the CSV, LIFE, XLSX, GPX, JPG, PNG and GIF.
 You can extend these functionalities by creating new plugins.
 Furthermore, you can create new visualizations besides the ones implemented, which include the <strong>Map</strong>, the <strong>Bar Chart</strong>, the <strong>Area chart</strong>, the <strong>Line Chart</strong>, the <strong>Pie Chart</strong>, the <strong>Calendar Heatmap</strong>, the <strong>Timeline</strong>, the <strong>Text</strong> and the <strong>images</strong>.

+</br>Follow My Steps allow its users to build amazing interfaces like the ones bellow:

 <img src="img/financial.png" style="margin: auto; width:300px !important; display:inline-block;" />

 <img src="img/travel.png" style="margin: auto; width:300px !important; display:inline-block;" />